 Consider getting involved with one of the many clubs and organizations at UMBC.
 Many of these clubs bring in guest speakers and provide networking opportunities with companies.
 Talking to professionals is a great way to consider options and explore various horizons.

 Personal Projects and Entrepreneurship

 Did you make a short film, start a small business, build an app, or write a popular blog?
 If a personal project is professionally relevant, it can develop your skills and boost your appeal to employers.
-Be sure to include this information on your resume, and check out these tips for developing an ePortfolio to better present your achievements.
+Be sure to include this information on your resume, and check out these tips for developing an portfolio to better present your achievements.

 Discover Your Options